Overview to Poison Pills

 Form of the Pill

 A poison pill takes the form of what is known as a “shareholders’ rights plan.”
 Essentially, what a firm does in adopting a poison pill is attach a specific dividend to each outstanding share of the company, allowing the shareholders the right to acquire large amounts of stock for little or no consideration should there ever be a hostile takeover bid.
 The pill functions in such a manner so that, if any bidder attempts to acquire a specific percentage of ownership in the firm, the “rights plan” – i.e., the pill - is triggered.
-As a result of triggering the pill, a massive number of shares are automatically issued by the company to each current shareholder.
-The result is that the shares owned by the incoming bidder are diluted to the point that they are near valueless.
-As an unfortunate side effect, the company itself is ruined financially (because the shares of the company are rendered worthless).
+As a result of triggering the pill, additional shares may be purchased currents shareholder for very low prices.
+The result is that the value of the shares purchased by the incoming bidder is heavily diluted, thereby frustrating the take over bid.

 EXAMPLE: Management has gotten very worried.
 Recently, in the industry in which their corporation operates, there has been a great deal of hostile activity.
 Given this situation, management has decided to adopt a "shareholders’ rights plan" under which, if any hostile bidder acquires more than 15% of the firm’s outstanding shares, the plan will be triggered.
-The triggering (someone purchasing more than 15% of the outstanding shares) entitles shareholders to pay one penny for 100 shares of the company’s stock and is only available to shareholders who held shares prior to the adoption of the plan.
+The triggering (someone purchasing more than 15% of the outstanding shares) entitles shareholders to pay $1 per share shares of the company’s stock (instead of the $58 the shares are currently trading at) and is only available to shareholders who held shares prior to the adoption of the plan.
 Thus, the company has created a pill that would produce massive dilution of the value of the stock in the event of a hostile takeover attempt.
+Let's assume the company has 1,000,000 outstanding shares.
+If the corporate raider buys 150,000 shares at $58 apiece, she will pay $8.7 million.
+But that will allow other shareholders to purchase additional shares at $1 apiece.
+If they do, the 150,000 will now represent much less than 15% of the company, making much of the $8.7 investment wasted.

 The commentary above represents a very basic outline of a standard poison pill.
 What is important to keep in mind, however, is that the nature of the pill is such that it can be adopted by a company, in virtually all cases, without shareholder consent.
 The board simply adopts a resolution passing the “rights plan” and shareholders are given the plan whether they want it or not.
 See